MisterChief95/stable-diffusion-webui-forge/README.md

 - **Issues** about removed features will simply be ignored
 - **Issues** regarding installation will be ignored if it's obviously user-error
-- **Feature Request** not related to performance or optimization will simply be ignored
-    - For cutting edge features, check out [reForge](https://github.com/Panchovix/stable-diffusion-webui-reForge) instead
 - Non-Windows platforms will not be supported, as I cannot verify nor maintain them

 </details>